Buyers and Sellers Need to Interview Several Real Estate Agents in Stockton and Real Estate Agents Need to Earn the Listing

 Most people only have the buying and selling of real estate experience once or twice in their life.
 For me, its what I do for a living so I talk to a lot of real estate agents.
 I don’t mind admitting that I have a certain amount of animus towards the profession, especially for those that are real estate agents in name only.
 So every once in a while I meet and appreciate the real professional that I want to work with.
 Unfortunately that is not the case most of the time.

-As a buyer and or seller I am not so much concerned as I represent myself, but when I am paying a commission, I expect the listing and the commission to be earned with hard work and better than average representation.
+As a buyer and or seller I am not so much concerned as I represent myself in most transactions.
+But when I am paying a commission, I expect the listing and the commission to be earned with hard work and better than average representation.
 I also expect that real estate agents become team players regardless of what side of the transaction they represent, they need to get the job done.
 It really is that simple.

 A Tale of 2 Real Estate Agents